-The professional co-op experience is comprised of three distinct phases: professional preparation, the actual industry experience, and the integration of on-the-job learning into the student’s program of study.
+The professional co-op experience is comprised of three REQUIRED phases: professional preparation, the actual industry experience, and the integration of on-the-job learning into the student’s program of study.

 To ensure student readiness to successfully participate in co-op employment, all professional co-op students enroll in a graded, one-credit, full-semester Professional Development Seminar.